 Spending Policy - Charitable distributions are made primarily from income accounts in accordance with the stipulations of the various individual trust or fund instruments and as approved by the Board of the Foundation.
 The Foundation utilizes a total return spending policy that allows for a long-term investment approach to achieve an expected return greater than the total of the spending rate and inflation rate and which will maintain the purchasing power of the corpus.
-The Foundation utilized a spending rate in 2022 based on the higher of 4.75 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter-ends or 4.00 pe
+The Foundation utilized a spending rate in 2023 based on the higher of 4.75 percent of the average balance of the 12-previous quarter-ends or 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the average balance of the 12-previous quarter of 4.00 percent of the December fund balance.